 As a way of guarding the life they had chosen, a Roman Cardinal, Hugolino, was appointed ‘protector’ of the order.
 He later became Pope Gregory IX.
 As pope, he visited the Poor Ladies and was concerned about living such a hard and austere life and suggested relaxing the vow to live this privilege of poverty.
 Clare was a tough lady and was having none of it.
-She told the pope “I wish to be absolved from my sins, but not from the obligation of following Christ.”
 For her and her sisters, poverty was just that, a privilege, which well lived, freed them from distractions in order to focus on following Jesus Christ.